noawe-boi/NoahsObsidianSync/Physics/Year 12/Assignments/IA3/Physics IA3 2025 Draft 2.md

 > [!PDF|yellow] [[energies-12-01213.pdf#page=11&selection=311,0,313,51&color=yellow|energies-12-01213, p.11]]
 > > Table 7.
 Sub-assembly availability of the PV systems (in %).

-This study also considers availability, or the average output of the system over time in respect to its rated output.

-A further study by

-### Why is it reliable?
-A reliability of 80% seems low in comparison to Nuclear energy's

 > [!PDF|yellow] [[energies-12-01213.pdf#page=5&selection=209,79,211,104&color=yellow|energies-12-01213, p.5]]
 > > When the sub-assemblies connected in series, the overall system will be interrupted in case of failure of one sub-assembly.
 On the other hand, all subassemblies must fail in order to interrupt the overall system in the parallel system.